scipp/scipp/doc/type-erased-prototype.md

       This would imply changing variable labels if units are changed, yielding, e.g., `Variable::dSpacingEdge`.
       How would we handle this generically in client code accessing the edges, given that most code will not care whether it is `Tof` or `dSpace` or anything else?
       Would it make sense to support `Variable::Point`, `Variable::BinEdge`, and `Variable::Bin` as aliases for whatever the current unit is, e.g., `Variable::Tof`, `Variable::TofEdge`, and `Variable::TofBin`?
+    - Drop edge/bin part of the name completely, *always* use bin for normal iterators, provide special edge iterator?
+      Does not work!
+The resulting type of the variable would depend on the internal distinction between edges and points?

 - The time-of-flight axis in our workspaces can have a different length for each spectrum.
   This is a case that is not supported by `xarray` but we have two choices: